Katie Sugden: Storylines

-In February 2006, Katie and Brian are involved in a car accident and the police inform Andy as he is her next of kin.
+Nine months later, Katie and Brian are involved in a car accident and the police inform Andy as he is still her legal next of kin.
 Brian is killed but Katie survives and she stays with Andy until she recovers.
 Her mother, Caroline, tries to convince Katie to move to Greece but she decides to give her marriage another go.
 Angry with Katie about the way she treated Andy in the past, Daz is unhappy with Andy and Katie's reconciliation and tries to convince Andy that she will be unfaithful again, even trying to seduce her himself.
 Sadly, they are seen by lodger Jo Stiles (Roxanne Pallett), who blackmails Katie and begins an affair with Andy.
 Katie struggles to cope with looking after Andy's daughter, Sarah, and Katie later thinks she is pregnant but it is a false alarm.
 Andy eventually tells Katie about his affair with Jo and she throws them out but she has to move out as Andy holds the lease.
 Katie later sleeps with David Metcalfe (Matthew Wolfenden) which ends his relationship with Del Dingle (Hayley Tamaddon).
-In April 2007, Andy and Katie separate.
+Andy and Katie then divorce.

 Katie goes into business with Perdita Hyde-Sinclair (Georgia Slowe) and develops feelings for Perdita's husband, Grayson Sinclair (Christopher Villiers).
 Grayson's mother, Rosemary King (Linda Thorson), is delighted and encourages Katie, hoping for grandchildren as Perdita can't have children.
 Katie offers to be a surrogate mother for Perdita but regrets it when she realises how unstable Grayson and Perdita's marriage is.
 However, Katie gets pregnant but threatens to have an abortion when Perdita leaves Grayson for Sadie's ex-lover and their brother-in-law Matthew (Matt Healy).
 Katie stays with Grayson and their relationship becomes more intimate.
 When Perdita finds out, she attacks Katie and fears that she has caused Katie to miscarry and she gets medical help.
 Perdita then tells Katie that Grayson is bisexual and had had an affair with Paul Lambert (Mathew Bose) causing Katie to doubt her relationship.
 When Katie learns that Grayson has been supporting Perdita and lying to her, she cons money from him.
 Katie gives birth to a baby boy in the back of Matthew's car and after signing parental rights over to Perdita, she gives Perdita the money she had conned from Grayson, in order to start a new life in London.
 Grayson is enraged when he finds out and holds Katie at gunpoint, demanding Katie tell him where Perdita is.
 Katie refuses to tell him, even when Grayson ends up taking Matthew and his brothers hostage; Grayson ends up shooting Matthew's youngster brother Carl (Tom Lister), but their older brother Jimmy (Nick Miles) helps Matthew overpower Grayson – who is consequently arrested.